How to Get Started With Nature Photography on Hikes

 • Rest your camera on rocks or logs

-• Position your body low to the ground for maximum stability
+• Get low to the ground for maximum stability

 Lower your shutter speed to match your lowest ISO setting.
-Add a lens hood on sunny days to reduce glare.
+A lens hood on sunny days reduces glare and helps with contrast.

 Capture Wildlife as Part of Your Landscape Scene